-Applicant comment es the distinctive characteristics of a local area, contributing to a The proposed development proposes generous landscaping, including the provision of a tree in the front garden of both site.
+Description Applicant comment Context & Character Good design responds to and enhances the distinctive characteristics of a local area, contributing to a sense of place.
+Demonstrate how you have reviewed the natural environment including topography, local flora and fauna.
+The proposed development proposes generous landscaping, including the provision of a tree in the front garden of both site.
 The buildings are situated as close as possible to the southern boundary in order to maximise the open space/vegetation to the east, west and north frontages.
+Demonstrate consideration of the site's streetscape character.
 The contemporary design has a simple architectural language, utilising a complimentary pallet of materials.
+Demonstrate review of the built and natural environment of the local context to a radium of 400m - 1000m.
 A desktop study was initially carried out using google earth street view to get an understanding of the local characteristics and context.
 This was then followed up with a site visit which included a review and analysis of the local environ.
+Demonstrate how the site's context and character influenced the development.
+Consider the following: History of the local area; Heritage listed buildings in the area; High quality contemporary buildings in the area; Materials, textures, patterns from high quality heritage / character as well as contemporary buildings in the area; and Movement patterns / laneways.
 Whilst the historical North Perth vernacular typically comprises single storey pitched tiled roofs, brick walls and picket fences, it is evident that newer developments are of a more contemporary style.
 The high quality contemporary building designs proposed have a simple, understated architectural language, which is in-keeping with the character of the local environment.
-The use of a small pallet of modern complimentary materials, high quality landscaping to the front courtyards, and generous roof terracing, creates activated, vibrant green frontages, which will compliment and enhance the current streetscape. -
+The use of a small pallet of modern complimentary materials, high quality landscaping to the front courtyards, and generous roof terracing, creates activated, vibrant green frontages, which will compliment and enhance the current streetscape.
+Landscape quality Good design recognises that together landscape and buildings operate as an integrated and sustainable system, within a broader ecological context.
+Demonstrate review of the existing landscaping of the site and the street including mature trees, species and natural features The existing vegetation will be removed to accommodate the new buildings.
+However, the new building designs integrates the landscaping much better than previous and strategically places new trees to enhance passive solar design initiatives.
+Demonstrate how the landscape quality of the streetscape and surrounding context has been incorporated into the building and landscape design.
+The provision of a mature deciduous tree in both front and rear courtyards as well as high levels of soft landscaped areas ensure a 'green' streetscape.
+Roof terracing and balconies have been introduced at upper levels which provide opportunity for the placement of potted plants, which will further enhance the streetscape, which is supplemented by the existing large mature trees currently located on the verge directly in front of the Ethel Street frontage.